David-OConnor/stm32-hal/README.md

 You may prefer them if you prioritize strict type checks on GPIO pins, for example.

 ## Docs caveat
-The Rust docs page is built for `STM32L4x3`, and some aspects are not accurate for other variants.
-We currently don't have a good solution to this problem, and may self-host docs in the future.
+The Rust docs page is built for `STM32H732`, and some aspects are not accurate for other variants.
+We currently don't have a good solution to this problem, and may self-host docs in the future, with a separate page for each STM32 family.

 ## Contributing